 Before deciding if a co-op is right for your company, consider the expectations we have for our co-op partners.

 - Provide work experiences related to the student's degree

 - Provide a wage appropriate for the skill level of the position

 Students typically start a co-op after their sophomore year.
-Students are encouraged to complete three, one-semester tours with the same company.
-By alternating semesters at work and at school, students have the opportunity to take on increasing responsibility with each tour.
-If this schedule does not meet your needs, we can discuss other options.
+Students are encouraged to either complete back-to-back work terms like spring/summer, summer/fall, or fall/spring with the same company, or they can complete three, one-semester tours with the same company and alternate semesters at work and at school.

 Being a part of our co-op program has unique advantages for employers.

 - Identify, evaluate, and recruit talented students early